House of Commons of the United Kingdom: Legislative functions

 Bills may be introduced in either house, though bills of importance generally originate in the House of Commons.
-The supremacy of the Commons in legislative matters is assured by the Parliament Acts, under which certain types of bills may be presented to the sovereign for royal assent without the consent of the House of Lords.
+The supremacy of the Commons in legislative matters is assured by the Parliament Acts 1911 and 1949, under which certain types of bills may be presented to the sovereign for royal assent without the consent of the House of Lords.
 The Lords may not delay a money bill (a bill that, in the view of the Speaker of the House of Commons, solely concerns national taxation or public funds) for more than one month.
 Moreover, the Lords may not delay most other public bills for more than two parliamentary sessions, or one calendar year.
 These provisions, however, only apply to public bills that originate in the House of Commons.
-Moreover, a bill that seeks to extend a parliamentary term beyond five years requires the consent of the House of Lords.
+A bill that seeks to extend a parliamentary term beyond five years also requires the consent of the House of Lords.

 By a custom that prevailed even before the Parliament Acts, only the House of Commons may originate bills concerning taxation or supply.
 Furthermore, supply bills passed by the House of Commons are immune to amendments in the House of Lords.
 In addition, the House of Lords is barred from amending a bill so as to insert a taxation or supply-related provision, but the House of Commons often waives its privileges and allows the Lords to make amendments with financial implications.
 Under a separate convention, known as the Salisbury Convention, the House of Lords does not seek to oppose legislation promised in the government's election manifesto.
 Hence, as the power of the House of Lords has been severely curtailed by statute and by practice, the House of Commons is clearly the more powerful chamber of Parliament.